 This part can be tricky.
 For lien rights to arise, the labor or materials supplied must go towards improving a piece of real property.
 For material suppliers, the supplies they sell to a construction project generally must be incorporated into the property on the project in order for a lien right to be present.

-Liens Attach to the Property, NOT to a Person or Company
+Liens Attach to the Property, NOT to a Person or a Company

 Another important aspect of mechanics liens is that a valid lien attaches to the piece of property that’s being improved in the construction project.
 When you file a mechanics lien, the document is actually recorded with land records and appears on a title search of the property.
 Anyone who buys or accepts the property after the recording of your lien claim (and sometimes, in some states even before the recording), accepts it subject to the claim.
 As a practical measure, this means the property will not be sold, refinanced or otherwise transferred without the mechanics lien claim being paid or addressed.

 This is somewhat counterintuitive because in many cases where a mechanics lien is filed, it’s not the property owner that owes the debt to the lien claimant.
-Using the illustration (right) as an example, let’s assume that the property owner pays the general contractor, and the GC pays the subcontractor, but then the subcontractor does not put the sub-subcontractor.
+On a hypothetical construction project, let’s assume that the property owner pays the general contractor, and the GC pays the subcontractor, but then the subcontractor does not put the sub-subcontractor.
 If that sub-sub has a lien right and decides to file a mechanics lien, the lien is filed against the property owned by the property owner, even though the debt is owed by the subcontractor.

 A Few Things to Keep in Mind